Efficiency of delayed-acceptance random walk Metropolis algorithms: Further plots derived from the theory

-For illustration, and somewhat arbitrarily, in this section we deem an increase in the efficiency function by a factor of at least $3$ as being sufficient to warrant the extra effort in implementing the delayed acceptance algorithm.
-Figure \ref{fig.eff.mu.sigma2} shows contour plots of $\eff_{\textrm{rel}}$ as a function of $\mu$ and $\sigma^2$ for specific combinations of $\beta_2 \ge 0$, $\Abs{\beta_1}<\beta_2$ and $\eta>0$ chosen so that $\sup_{\mu,\sigma^2}\eff_{\textrm{rel}}(\mu,\sigma^2)\ge 3$.
-Each plot shows a single mode; each also shows that for a particular variance, the optimal scaling, $\hat{\mu}(\sigma)$ is insensitive to the value of $\sigma$, except when, approximately, $\sigma<1$, at which point the optimal scaling increases.
+Figure \ref{fig.eff.mu.sigma2}, which is typical of many other such figures that we produced, shows contour plots of $\eff^{\textrm{rel}}_{\textrm{dapm}}$ as a function of $\mu$ and $\sigma^2$ for specific combinations of $\beta_2 \ge 0$, $\Abs{\beta_1}<\beta_2$ and $\eta>0$.
+Each plot shows a single mode and also shows that for a particular variance, the optimal scaling $\muhat(\sigma)$ is insensitive to the value of $\sigma$, except when $\sigma\lesssim 1$, at which point the optimal scaling increases.
+Provided the noise variance is not made too small, therefore, $\mu$ and $\sigma$ may also be tuned independently for the DAPsMRWM.

-We have been unable to prove that the above points hold for all possible combinations of parameters; however, these same points were born out in many other plots that were produced across the range of allowable values for $\beta_1,~\beta_2$ and $\eta$.
-In \cite{SherlockThieryRobertsRosenthal:2013} and \cite{Sherlock:2015}. a similar insensitivity of the optimal scaling, $\muh(\sigma)$, albeit valid across the whole range of values for $\sigma^2$, is found for pseudo-marginal RWM algorithms across a range of distributions for the noise in the stochastic approximation.

-Calculations using the formula for $\alpha_1$, the Stage One acceptance rate \eqref{eq.acc.1.gauss}, reveal that with $\mu=3$, a $10\%$ increase in scaling leads to a $26\%$ decrease in $\alpha_1$ when the approximate target is exact ($\beta_1=\beta_2=0$), similar sensitivity is found for other values of $|\beta_1|<\beta_2$ and this sensitivity increases with the scaling so that when $\mu=4$ the same relative increase in $\mu$ produces a $39\%$ decrease in acceptance rate.
-Thus, even though the optimal scaling may be insensitive to the value of $\sigma^2$, sensitivity should be expected in the equivalent optimal Stage One acceptance rate.
-This impacts on our recommended approach to tuning in Section \ref{advice}.